 Schedule maintenance downtime in ITSI

 Splunk IT Service Intelligence (ITSI) lets you put services and entities into maintenance mode for a specific time period.
-You can use maintenance mode to prevents ITSI from triggering alerts from machines and other devices that are undergoing maintenance operations or do not require active monitoring for any reason.
+Use maintenance mode to prevent ITSI from triggering alerts from machines and other devices that are undergoing maintenance operations or don't require active monitoring.